songyang722/coursera/Google Data Analytics/note-ask.md

 Quantitative Data: specific and objective measures of numerical facts (what? how many? how often?)
 Qualitative Data: subjective or explanatory measures of qualities and characteristics (why? how?)

+Big Data:
+- Volume: the amount of data
+- Variety: the different kinds of data
+- Velocity: how fast the data can be processed
+- Veracity: the quality and reliability of the data